aguiarth/aguiarth/README.md

 - 💞️ I’m looking to collaborate on projects that empower communities through data
 - 📫 How to reach me: **@aguiarth** on [LinkedIn](https://www.linkedin.com/in/aguiarth) and [Twitter](https://twitter.com/aguiarth)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I practice Krav Maga!
+- ⚡ Fun fact: I practice Krav Maga, so I'm trained to defend against bugs – both in code and in combat! 🥋